Understand how drivers in Jirav impact different Versions and Plans

 Plans are a Pro account feature and represent scenarios for your business as well as budgets that have been approved.
-Refer to our Plans Overview article for further information.
+Refer to our Plan Management article for further information.

 The Custom Lines will reflect the same value or calculation from the Global Driver across all Plans and Versions.
 For example, a Global Driver that calculates average expense per headcount would calculate the historical value in the Actuals Version and also perform the same calculation within each of the Plans.

 This gives you the ability to see how one Plan compares to another Plan and how the two Plans compare against your Actuals to determine if the expenses are aggressive, conservative, or within expectation based on historical performance.